-Secured vs. unsecured lines of credit
+Secured line of credit

-Credit lines can be either secured or unsecured.
+A credit line can be either secured or unsecured.

 When you open a secured line of credit, you must back it up with collateral: something of value that the lender can take if you fail to make your payments.